tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

     print "OnPlayerChat works!"
 ```

- * Called from chat.say
  * Called when a player sends chat to the server
- * Returning a non-null value overrides default behavior of chat, not commands
+ * Returning true overrides default behavior of chat, not commands

 ## OnPlayerConnected